-Seth focuses his practice on intellectual property protection, licensing, strategy, and disputes, as well as research transactions and operations, particularly in life sciences and health care.
-He handles a range of technology and clinical research matters, and advises technology transfer programs at academic and health care institutions.
+Seth focuses his practice on intellectual property protection, licensing, strategy, and disputes, as well as research transactions and operations, particularly in life sciences and healthcare.
+He handles a range of technology and clinical research matters, and advises technology transfer programs at academic and healthcare institutions.
 Seth also acts as outside general counsel to technology-driven companies.
-He is co-chair of the firm’s Life Sciences practice.
+He is the leader of the firm’s Intellectual Property practice and co-chair of the firm’s Life Sciences practice.

 I serve as outside general counsel to emerging growth and mid-stage life sciences companies, supporting their businesses in this complex ecosystem.
 Coordinating with other specialists at the firm when needed, I guide our clients’ fundraising efforts, intellectual property strategy, partnering deals, board governance matters, and their full range of operational issues.